JackRyanSmith/Group-work/README.md

 ## Acceptance Criteria

 ```
-GIVEN the sports fan/ user wants

-WHEN ...
-THEN ...
+GIVEN that I want to know what major sports teams are playing this weekend, and what their standings are

+WHEN I enter a city name
+THEN I'm presented with a list of local leagues and teams (i.e. NBA, MLS, NHL, etc.)

+WHEN I select which teams I'm interested in getting more information on
+AND WHEN I select my desired information type (i.e. next game, schedule, standings, etc.)
+THEN I'm presented with that specific information for those teams I'm interested in
 ```

-## Features

-user is prompted to enter a city of their choice the app returns a list of leagues and teams (i.e. NBA, MLS, NHL, etc.) the user then selects which teams to get information for the user then selects what info to filter for (i.e. next game, schedule, standings, etc.) the app uses the full api's information database